gomorpheus/morpheus-docs/integration_guides/Clouds/aws/amazon.rst

                       {
                           "Effect": "Allow",
                           "Action": [
-                              "cur:DescribeReportDefinitions",
-                              "cur:PutReportDefinition"
+                              "cur:DescribeReportDefinitions"
                           ],
                           "Resource": "*"
                       }
                   ]
                 }

         ..
 IMPORTANT:: The user configured on the cloud will need access to the objects in the S3 bucket configured on the CUR.
 If creating the CUR via the |morpheus| UI, this should be done automatically.
-If an existing S3 bucket was selected, ensure the user has permissioned to access the objects in the bucket.
+If an existing CUR report or existing S3 bucket was selected, ensure the user has permissions to access the objects in the configured S3 bucket.
 Alternatively, the **COSTING KEY** and **COSTING SECRET** can be used to configure a different user that has access to the S3 bucket.

     .. tab-container:: tab2
         :title: v4.2.2 and Below